gregorywmorris/oaken-spirits/README.md

 1. Create a single database as the source of truth
 1. Create a data pipeline that integrates the systems and provides real-time updates
 1. Ensure the system is scalable
-1. Provide an analytics solution for management
+1. Provide an analytics solution

 ### Technical Design